bilelomrani1/s5p-tools/README.md

 By default, the script downloads the data corresponding to the specified product for the last 24 hours.
 Custom date query can be specified via the option `--date`.

-The resulting file is a `netCDF` file, binned by time, latitude, longitude, aligned on the same L3 grid.
+The resulting file is a `netCDF` file in the `processed` folder, binned by time, latitude, longitude, aligned on the same L3 grid.
 The products are grouped by day.

 ### Options